-There are two categories in the SAE Clean Snowmobile Challenge, sleds driven by only one Internal Combustion (IC) engine and sleds drive by electrical power and thus have Zero Emissions (ZE).
-No hybrid designs will be allowed to compete.
+There are two categories in the SAE CSC, sleds driven by only one Internal Combustion (IC) spark ignited engine and sleds driven by internal combustion compression ignition, Diesel Utility Class (DUC)

-1.2 Competition Objective for Spark Ignited IC Engine Powered Snowmobiles
+1.2.1 Competition Objective for Spark Ignited IC Engine Powered Snowmobiles

-- 1.2.1 The intent of the competition is to develop a snowmobile that is acceptable for use in environmentally sensitive areas such as our National Parks or other pristine areas.
+1.2.2 The intent of the competition is to develop a snowmobile that is acceptable for use in environmentally sensitive areas such as our National Parks or other pristine areas and to design a snowmobile that will primarily be ridden on groomed snowmobile trails

 Snowmobiles in the competition must be "flex-fuel" capable.
 Gasoline fuels will have a "bio content" of corn-based ethanol of anywhere from 0% to 85%.
 Octane values could be 87 to 92.
 The modified snowmobiles are expected to be quiet, and emit significantly less unburned hydrocarbons and carbon monoxide than current production snowmobiles, without significantly increasing oxides of nitrogen emissions.
 The modified snowmobiles are also expected to be cost-effective and comfortable for the operator to drive.
-The intent of the competition is to design a snowmobile that will primarily be ridden on groomed snowmobile trails.
-The use of unreliable, expensive solutions is strongly discouraged!
+The use of unreliable, expensive solutions is strongly discouraged.
 Modern snowmobiles are engineered to meet the current standards for noise and emissions.

 Teams are expected to add innovative solutions for improving on the performance of the base sled that they start with.
-Design judges (written and oral) will be looking for innovations and incorporating that into their scores. - 1.2.2 An additional objective of the competition is to improve on fuel economy.
+Design judges (written and oral) will be looking for innovations and incorporating that into their scores.

+1.2.2 An additional objective of the competition is to improve on fuel economy.
 In addition to the Endurance Event described later within this document, fuel consumption will be evaluated in the In-Service and Lab Emissions Events.
 Additional weighting in the overall scoring is given to fuel economy in the competition.